 The above staff can be contacted via the school office or by calling the school on 01793 734754.

-Mr Coleman is the school’s Link Governor with responsibility for Safeguarding and Child Protection.
+Mr Walsh is the school’s Link Governor with responsibility for Safeguarding and Child Protection.

 Swindon’s Multi Agency Safeguarding Hub (MASH)